pelican-eggs/eggs/bots/discord/redbot/README.md

 if you want to use the internal Lavalink Server, you need to allocate port 2333 as primary

 ### Additional Requirements
 When using the Audio Cog the bot will attempt to save files to /tmp resulting in a disk space error.
+You may also see this same error when attempting to install a cog, due to pip using /tmp to build the requirements.
 To resolve this error you must increase the size of `tmpfs` using custom container policy.

 For additional details see:
 https://pterodactyl.io/wings/1.0/configuration.html#other-values